Mike-B-123/startup/README.md

 - **Images** - Almost every page has an image of a destination, user icon, and the mascot Atlas (a dog image).
 - **DB/Login** - Input box and submit button for login.
 The user icon represent data pulled from the database, since it pulls the client's user name and displays it.
 - **WebSocket** - On each destination page there is a text box where the user can post a text entry to the server that then every other user on that country page can see.

+## CSS Deliverable:

+For this deliverable I properly styled the application with CSS into its final appearance.

+ - **Sectioning** - Header, footer, and main content body all have appropriate styling (background color, contrast between section, correct spacing)
+ - **Resizing** - My website is able to resize across different screen sizes.
+ - **Navigation elements** - Properly formatted navigation links in header and made the current pages link highlighted.
+ - **Application text content** - Consistent fonts, and text coloring that contrasts background.
+ - **Application images** - Used thumbnail styling for clickable images and used rounded borders for non-clickable images.
+ - **Application elements** - Used good contrast and whitespace